PRODUCTS & TOOLS

 Aside from their performance, the thing that sets Saphir apart for us is that their formulas are natural.
 They’re a joy to work with and even have a pleasant fragrance.
 Upon smelling Renovateur for the first time, a friend remarked: “I want to put this on my skin.”
 Not only are natural shoe care products healthier to use, they’re better for the leather.

 When leather is produced, it’s filled with fats, oils, and waxes.
 As these gradually wear away through normal use, it only makes sense to replenish the leather with the same kinds of substances.
 Many common shoe care products, however, contain petroleum-derived ingredients and other chemicals of questionable utility.
 Among these are mineral oil and silicone, both of which restrict the leather’s ability to breath and can lead to dry rot.

 Essential to a shoe polisher’s toolkit are an assortment of quality brushes.
-Those that we use are made in Switzerland by Burgol, another company that’s been in business since the 1920s.
+Those that we use are made in Germany by Burgol, another company that’s been in business since the 1920s.
 These feature attractive, well-finished beech handles and a greater density of bristles than brushes of lesser quality, which makes buffing more efficient and yields a finer shine.